Legal Header

 • Construction deficiency: A failure caused by using improper construction or design practices or both.

-• Damage by others; contact damage: A failure caused by physical damage (hit, leak, or rupture) to the pipe coating or the pipe during ground disturbance activities.
+• Contact damage: A failure caused by physical damage (hit, leak, or rupture) to the pipe coating or the pipe during ground disturbance activities.
 See the definition of "contact damage" in the Pipeline Rules.

 • Earth movement: The movement of the ground surrounding a pipeline can exert a force on the pipe, causing it to fail.
 Ground movement may be a natural event or the result of human activity.
 Natural events include frost heaves, slope movement, flood, landslide, subsidence, and washouts.
 Excavation activity can also induce earth movement.